buymeagoat/Selenite/README.md

 ```

 3. **Install ASR/diarizer providers + place models (manual, admin-only)**:
-   - Inside the virtualenv, install only the providers you intend to run (examples):
+   - Inside the virtualenv run `pip install -r requirements.txt`.
+This installs the entire curated provider stack (CPU wheels by default; swap to CUDA wheels if desired).
-     `pip install faster-whisper` (ASR), `pip install pyannote.audio` (diarizer), plus any GPU runtimes you prefer.
-Nothing is installed automatically.
+   - We create registry rows and folders for these providers (all disabled until you add weights):
+     **ASR**: whisper, faster-whisper, wav2vec2 (base/lv60), nemo conformer-CTC (en), vosk (small/large en-US), coqui-stt (en-US), transformers (XLS-R/WavLM).
+     **Diarizer**: pyannote pipeline (diarization-3.1, segmentation-3.0, wespeaker-voxceleb), nemo-diarizer, speechbrain (ecapa embedding pipeline), resemblyzer (encoder + clustering).
-   - Download each model checkpoint manually into `backend/models/<model_set>/<model_entry>/...`.
-The `<model_set>` directory name should match the provider (e.g., `faster-whisper`), and `<model_entry>` should match the specific model variant (e.g., `medium-int8`).
+   - Download each model checkpoint manually into `backend/models/<provider>/<entry>/...`.
+No weights are shipped or auto-downloaded.
-   - You must register every set + entry via the Admin UI (or REST) before creating jobs: create the model set (ASR or DIARIZER), add one or more entries pointed at the downloaded paths, enable them, and select the defaults.
-If the registry is empty or all entries are disabled, job creation is blocked with “Contact admin to register a model.”
+   - In Admin UI (or REST), enable the entries you populated and choose defaults.
+If the registry is empty or all entries are disabled, job creation is blocked with "Contact admin to register a model."

 4. **Frontend setup**:
 ```bash